• Skip to primary navigation

 One of the reasons why I love mini cheesecakes is because they bake so much faster compared to a regular sized cheesecake.
 You do not need a water bath either and they can bake directly in a muffin pan.

 • Ginger Snap Cookies: Just buy a box from your local grocery store.
+You could also use graham cracker crumbs if you'd prefer a graham cracker crust.

 • Cream Cheese: Brick-style, NOT the spreadable kind.